TheMoonThatRises/StudentVue.swift/README.md

 ### Static functions

-For some functions, logging in is not required, such as getting district zip codes
+For some functions, logging in is not required, such as getting district zip codes.

 ```swift
 let districts = try await client.api.getDistricts(zip: "a zip code")